-These courses are designed to provide the art major with self-directed study project opportunities in one of the following selected areas: painting, drawing, printmaking, sculpture, ceramics, illustration, or graphic design.
+These courses are designed to provide the art major with self-directed study project opportunities in one of the following selected areas: painting, drawing, printmaking, sculpture, ceramics, illustration, photography or graphic design.
 Emphasis will be upon refining individual direction, advanced application of materials and techniques, and practical and theoretical concerns related to the selected discipline.
 These courses must be approved and directly supervised by the instructor responsible for the selected area of exploration.
+The photography class will require a medium or large format camera.
 A grade of C or better is required in these courses of study.
 Prerequisite: Instructor's permission.
+Materials fee required for above listed areas.